ScottJDaley/ada/README.md

 3. Double click `bot.py` to run the bot.
 4. Invite the bot to your server using a link generated from OAuth2 page on https://discord.com/developers/applications.
 5. The bot should be able to respond to commands in Discord after a few seconds.
-6. Press enter in the terminal to shut down the bot.
+6. Press `Enter` in the terminal to shut down the bot.

 ## Acknowledgements
 - Images are taken from the [Official Satisfactory Wiki](https://satisfactory.gamepedia.com/Satisfactory_Wiki).